ekristen/libnuke/README.md

 ### featureflag

-This allows for arbitrary settings to be passed into the library to enable/disable certain features.
+This allows arbitrary settings to be passed into the library to enable/disable certain features.

 ### filter